Attorney for Welfare Fraud in St. Petersburg, Florida

 If you or someone you know has been charged with public assistance fraud, it’s crucial that you contact a skilled attorney.
 If convicted, you’ll be required to pay expensive fines and possibly serve jail or prison time.
 This is not a time to be idle.
 Contact the attorneys at Morris Law Firm, P.A. today.

-Morris Law Firm, P.A. has represented numerous people accused of white collar crimes.
-We can create a strong defense for you with our years of knowledge.
 Call us now to schedule a free consultation at (727) 592-5885.
 We accept clients throughout the greater St. Petersburg area including Oldsmar, Tarpon Spring, Clearwater and Pinellas Park.

 FORMER STATE PROSECUTOR